norakirkizh/ml_politics/README.md

 The list of available replication materials:

-- R code for exploring domain categories from Webshrinker;
+- R code for exploring domain categories from Webshrinker -- a table with descriptive statistics;
 - R code with regressions based on domain categories;
 - R code with visualizations of regression outputs.